EliusHHimel/Chrome-Tab-Config/ReadMe.md

 ### Use guide

-- First add the (nightTab)[https://chrome.google.com/webstore/detail/nighttab/hdpcadigjkbcpnlcpbcohpafiaefanki?hl=en-GB] extension from Chrome Web Store.
+- First add the [NightTab](https://chrome.google.com/webstore/detail/nighttab/hdpcadigjkbcpnlcpbcohpafiaefanki?hl=en-GB)extension from Chrome Web Store.

 - Simply copy the raw data from `config.json` and paste in the settings of newTab.